wenhuizhang/criu/README.md

 without breaking the connection.
 This functionality is considered to be useful by itself, and we have it available as the [libsoccr library](https://criu.org/Libsoccr).

-## Licence

-The project is licensed under GPLv2 (though files sitting in the lib/ directory are LGPLv2.1).

-All files in the images/ directory are licensed under the Expat license (so-called MIT).
-See the images/LICENSE file.